Membership is a Journey

 If you are new to Follen, or feeling new, we want to get to know you and we want you to get to know us.
 We’d like to understand what you are looking for in a church community, and we want to make sure you understand what Follen and Unitarian Universalism has to offer you.

-Your first point of contact can be Andy Wells-Bean, Follen’s Membership Director.
-It’s his job to welcome new people and help them connect with all things Follen.
-Feel free to email and phone him, and talk to him on any Sunday in the vestibule or over in Coffee Hour.
-He’s here to help!
+Your first point of contact can be Meagan Cox, Follen’s Membership Director (firstname.lastname@example.org).
+It’s her job to welcome new people and help them connect with all things Follen.
+Feel free to email and phone her, and talk to her on any Sunday during Coffee Hour.
+She’s here to help!

 Our Connections Committee is also devoted to helping Follenites connect with one other and progress on their spiritual paths.
 Email the co-chairs with any questions you may have.